 The average American family uses more than 300 gallons of water at home daily, according to the United States Environmental Protection Agency.
 If that seems like a really high number let's first consider how water is used in our everyday lives.

 To start, we all use water for drinking, washing, cleaning, cooking, and growing food—making it our most precious resource for survival.
 What adds to that daily household water use, is that even more water is used by industry to generate electricity, manufacture products, and transport people and goods.

 All of the water that we use comes from local lakes, rivers, streams or underground aquifers, depending on your city and state.
-How we use the water depends on the purpose at hand, such as:
+How we use the water depends on the purpose at hand, such as the following ways.

 Common household uses consume a lot of water.
 It may take between 30 and 40 gallons for one bath while the average toilet uses about 5 gallons of water per flush.
 Other estimated household use averages in America include: